websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/tuning-messaging-performance.md

 # Tuning Messaging Performance

 Messaging performance is tuned at the destinations.
-It depends on the destination type, the amount of processing the message listeners require, and the thread pool available to process messages.
+Performance depends on the destination type, the amount of processing the message listeners require, and the thread pool available to process messages.

 Here are the three destination types: